Dreamseer/fronteers-notes/2016/2016 10 07 - Day 2/6 - World-Wide Web, not Wealthy Western Web.md

 - Icons: Use SVG instead of fonts
 - Serve HTML instead of JS that serves HTML (ask Airbnb, it’s faster, who knew?)

-‼️ Whoa. 😳 Watch video later for more details on Asian and African development of Internet usage, lots of stats and stuff.
+‼️ Whoa. :astonished: Watch video later for more details on Asian and African development of Internet usage, lots of stats and stuff.